-Managing Non-Financial Risk (NFR) in 2017 and beyond
+Managing Non-Financial Risk (NFR)

 Another major modification to the regulatory agenda for Risk Management is looming